-My mum always at the end of the phone.
-Darren, I couldn’t have got through this year without him.
+My mum is always at the end of the phone.
+Darren, I couldn’t have gotten through this year without him.
 My friend Teri who I met on the school run when Little E started school.
-And my Disney friend Zoe who has always been at the end of a text when we both need to moan about the first world problem that we can’t get to Disney.
+And my Disney friend Zoe has always been at the end of a text when we both need to moan about the first world problem that we can’t get to Disney.

 6. Tell us what you learned?

 More so than ever to take each day as it comes.
 Coming from a planner this has been a hard lesson to learn.
 But I embraced last-minute planning with a last-minute booking to Disneyland Paris and Butlins.
 Having had so many things cancelled in 2020 we will be last-minute bookers for a while yet.